Eugène Terre'Blanche: Background

+Terre'Blanche spent three years in a Rooigrond prison for assaulting a petrol station attendant and for the attempted murder of a black security guard around 1996.
+He was released in June 2004.
+On 3 April 2010, he was murdered on his Ventersdorp farm by two of his employees after an altercation over unpaid wages.
+His only remaining family member is his grandson, Grant Terre'Blanche, who recently was involved in female abuse lawsuits.

 Political career

 Herstigte Nasionale Party

 During the late 1960s, Terre'Blanche increasingly opposed what he called the "liberal policies" of B. J. Vorster, then Prime Minister of South Africa.
 After four years of service in the South African Police, he resigned to pursue a career in politics, running unsuccessfully for local office in Heidelberg as a member of the far-right Herstigte Nasionale Party.